jeskew/doctrine-cache-encrypter/README.md

 than the rest of your cache, you can store and access it via an `EncryptingCacheDecorator`.

+## Caveats

+Encryption and decryption are both expensive operations, and frequent reads from an encrypted data store can quickly become a bottleneck in otherwise performant applications.
+Use encrypted caches sparingly (i.e., **do not** use an encrypting decorator around your Doctrine Annotations cache).

+## Usage

 First, create your Doctrine-based cache as you normally would:
 ```php
 $cache = new \Doctrine\Common\Cache\RedisCache($redisClient);